Bricktricker/Blackboard/README.md

 # Blackboard
-This thread save data structure allows you to store data of all types in one data structure.
+This thread safe data structure allows you to store data of all types in one data structure.
 It requires c++ 11.
 This repository is a fork of [MitchCroft/Blackboard](https://github.com/MitchCroft/Blackboard), but I removed the singleton feature and optimized it a bit, so that you can create multiple instances of the blackboard.